collinlewin/STELA-Toolkit/README.md

 </p>

-**STELA (Sampling Time for Even Lightcurve Analysis) Toolkit** is a Python package for interpolating astrophysical light curves using Gaussian Processes in order to compute frequency-domain and standard time domain data products.
+**STELA (Sampling Time for Even Lightcurve Analysis) Toolkit** is a Python package for interpolating astrophysical light curves using Gaussian Processes (more ML models to come!) in order to compute frequency-domain and standard time domain data products.

 ---